mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 Use now Stimulus to clear all form inputs after the form is submitted.

-Hint: Turbo offers `turbo:submit-end` event that is fired after form is submitted which you can user to trigger an action.
+Hint: Turbo offers `turbo:submit-end` event that is fired after the form is submitted which you can use to trigger an action.
 More turbo events can be found here: https://turbo.hotwired.dev/reference/events

-It might be a bit tricky to the data-action attribute properly defined.
-Remember that you have to use the "long" form (with arrow) since the event we use is not the default.
+It might be a bit tricky to have the data-action attribute properly defined.
+Remember that you have to use the "long" form (with an arrow) since the event we use is not the default.

 ## Exercise 17